nodesense/kafka/notes/kafka-031-acl.md

 # KAFKA ACL

 Granting permission to user with Read/Write permissions

+*SASL = Simple Authentication and Security Layer.*

 You need to work with multiple terminal, all the terminal must start with BASE initializaiton, as we have few properties files there